eWillyo/ExpressionParser/README.md

  # NEW:

- Fixed few bugs and added support for basic vector operations.
+  * Fixed few bugs and added support for basic vector operations.
+  * Added basic support for matrices

  # TODO:

- Add support for matrices.
+  * Optimize code.

  # Examples